Skip to content

 When Fabric Loses on Cost

-Fabric's cost advantage diminishes for organizations that run heavy, sustained Spark workloads (where Databricks' Photon engine delivers better price/performance), need multi-cloud deployment (where Snowflake's portability avoids cloud lock-in premiums), or have existing Databricks/Snowflake investments that would require costly migration to abandon.
+Fabric's cost advantage diminishes for organizations that run heavy, sustained Spark workloads (where Competitor A's vectorized engine is documented to deliver strong price/performance), need multi-cloud deployment (where Competitor B's portability avoids cloud lock-in premiums), or have existing investments in a competitor platform that would require costly migration to abandon.
+In those scenarios the referenced competitor offering may well be the stronger choice.

 4. Maturity Assessment